badgerhoneymoon/lane-detection-1.0/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+* One potential shortcoming would be what would happen when we have curvatures on the road.
+Line approximation would be irrelevant and we need to dynamically change lenghts of our drawn lines.
+Now they are hard-coded.

-Another shortcoming could be ...
+* Another shortcoming could be night time with low visibility.
+Our filter parameters are adjusted to daytime.

+* Another shortcoming could be when a car in front of us blocks the sight of lanes.
+Without prediction model we would fail to recognize.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+* A possible improvement would be to use another approximations when we have twisting road

-Another potential improvement could be to ...
+* Another potential improvement could be to use historical data to smooth or even predict the lane lines

+* To tackle nighttime we would need to determine which part of the day we witness and depending on that use different filter parameters.